 Build-quality and attention to detail is superb.
 MCN ran a Hyperstrada long term test bike over the summer of 2013, racking up over 11,000-miles - touring, trackdays and commuting - and it never missed a beat.

 Here’s a machine that can handle everything from touring, to commuting, Sunday blasts and trackdays.
 It’s a great all-rounder and excellent value, but it doesn’t quite have the power to give you the thrills of a sportsbike or super naked and it’s too small for larger riders and pillions.
+Yes, there are much more practical touring bikes out there, but the Hyperstrada offers something totally unique for not a great deal of money on the used market.

 Insurance group: 14 of 17 – compare motorcycle insurance quotes now.